GPT-2 – Language Models are Unsupervised Multitask Learners

 loss = loss_fct(shift_logits.view(-1, shift_logits.size(-1)), shift_labels.view(-1))

-In other words, the `loss` is calculated as follows
+That is, the loss is calculated as follows

-* Shift of logits and labels: The first part is to shift the logits (`lm_logits`) and labels (`labels`) so that `tokens < n` predict `n`, i.e., from a position `n` the next token is predicted from the previous ones.
+• Logits and labels shift: The first part is to shift the logits (lm_logits) and the labels (labels) so that the tokens < n predict n, meaning from position n it predicts the next token based on the previous ones.

-* CrossEntropyLoss: An instance of the `CrossEntropyLoss()` function is created.
+• CrossEntropyLoss: An instance of the loss function CrossEntropyLoss() is created.

-* Flatten tokens: Logits and labels are then flattened using `view(-1, shift_logits.size(-1))` and `view(-1)`, respectively.
-This is done so that the logits and labels have the same shape for the loss function.
+• Flatten tokens: Next, the logits and labels are flattened using view(-1, shift_logits.size(-1)) and view(-1), respectively.
+This is done to ensure that the logits and labels have the same shape for the loss function.

-* Loss calculation: Finally, the loss is calculated using the `CrossEntropyLoss()` function with the flattened logits and flattened labels as inputs.
+• Calculation of the loss: Finally, the loss is calculated using the CrossEntropyLoss() function with the flattened logits and flattened labels as inputs.

-In summary, `loss` is calculated as the cross-entropy loss between shifted and flattened logits and shifted and flattened labels.
+In summary, the loss is calculated as the cross-entropy loss between the shifted and flattened logits and the shifted and flattened labels.

 outputs = model(**input_tokens, labels=input_tokens.input_ids)